AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 1. The current replication method is listed below the table name.
 To change it, click the link.
 1. In the pop-up that displays, click the circle next to either Incremental or Full Table replication to select a replication type.
 1. Next, click the **Replication Method** dropdown to select a method - for example, **Paused** or **Modified At**.
 1. **Note that some Incremental methods require you to set a Replication Key**.
-Magento BI will use this key to determine where the next update cycle should begin.
+MBI will use this key to determine where the next update cycle should begin.

     For example, if we want to use the **modified\_at** method for our **orders** table, we need to set a date column as the replication key.
 Several options for replication keys may exist, but we\'ll select **created\_at**, or the time the order was created.
 If the last update cycle stopped at 12/1/2015 00:10:00, the next cycle would begin replicating data with a **created\_at** date greater than this.
 1. When finished, click the Save button.